 On the other hand, these six foods can absolutely kill your sex drive.

-This veggie’s aphrodisiac foods reputation comes mostly from legend and the intimacy of eating it with another, pulling off the leaves to reach the centre.
+This veggie’s reputation as an aphrodisiac comes mostly from legend and the intimacy of eating it with another, pulling off the leaves to reach the centre.
 But it’s packed with vitamins and antioxidants, which are critical to proper body function and blood flow.

 Decadent yet light as air, it just isn’t dessert without this rich topping.
 While there’s no evidence that whipped cream will boost libido, it’s sure to put you in the mood.

-Next, here are the myths you should stop believing about sex in your 50s.
+Next, find out the myths you should stop believing about sex after 50.